RasaHQ/rasa/docs/user-guide/connectors/hangouts.rst

 Running On Hangouts Chat
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to connect to Facebook using the run script, e.g. using:
+If you want to connect to Hangouts Chat using the run script, e.g. using:

 .. code-block:: bash

   rasa run

+you need to supply a ``credentials.yml``.

 Except for ``MESSAGE`` and ``CARD_CLICKED``, Hangouts Chat knows two other event types, ``ADDED_TO_SPACE`` and ``REMOVED_FROM_SPACE``, which are triggered when your bot is added or removed from a direct message or chat room space.
-In order to have full flexibility, you can specify the respective intents for these events in your ``credentials.yml``
+In order to have full flexibility, you can specify the respective intents for these events in your ``credentials.yml``.

 .. code-block:: yaml

   hangouts:
+    project_id: "12345678901"
     user_added_intent: "/user_added"
     room_added_intent: "/room_added"
     removed_intent: "/bot_removed"